hongshin/DiscreteMath/README.md

 * Instructor: Shin Hong https://hongshin.github.io / hongshin@handong.edu

 ### Course objectives ###
-This course aims to equip beginner-level students majored in Computer Scinece with essential mathematics for pursing their study in Computer Science.
+This course aims to equip beginner-level students majored in Computer Science with essential mathematics for pursing their study in Computer Science.
 It is designed to articulate students in reading and writing formal description of mathematical concept, understanding basics of computation, and reasoning